-6.2 Responsible Employee Reporting Procedures
+6.2 Responsible Employee Reporting

-All responsible employees must inform any individual who has disclosed information concerning an alleged incident of sexual harassment that as a responsible employee, they cannot keep the information confidential and are required to disclose the information to the Title IX Office.
-If the complainant or third-party reporter is requesting confidentiality or to remain anonymous, the responsible employee can share that request with the Title IX Office but cannot withhold the identity of the complainant or third party reporter from the Title IX Office.
+All responsible employees must inform any individual who has disclosed information concerning an alleged incident of sexual harassment that as a responsible employee, they are required to disclose the information to the Title IX Office.
+If the complainant or third-party reporter is requesting confidentiality or to remain anonymous, the responsible employee can share that request with the Title IX Office but cannot withhold the identity of the complainant or third-party reporter from the Title IX Office.